Demotive/death-data-structure/README.md

 * Notification of death
 * Discussion of death between ME and QAP
 * Discussion of death between ME or MEO and the informant

+## Required event checklist

+Things that need to have happened before the cause of death is released:

+* Practitioner and Medical Examiner discussion
+* Medical Examiner information scrutiny
+* External examination of deceased
+* Medical Examiner signed off cause of death
+* Medical Examiner / Officer and next of kin discussion
+* Informant assent to cause of death

+## Other

+* Status (i.e. for case management)
+* Complaint flags
+* Notes etc